Phenomenology of a massive quantum field in a cosmological quantum spacetime: Quantum fields in quantum spacetimes

-In deriving Eq.~(\ref{shro-eq2-approx}) we have used a a test field approximation, by disregarding the back-reaction of the matter on the background homogeneous geometry, so that, the term $\hat{H}_{\tau,\mathbf{k}}$ can be seen as Hamiltonian of a small perturbation added to the geometrical sector $\hat{H}_o^2$.
-It should be noticed that, in the present formalism $\phi$ is well-suited to be an {\em emergent time} in quantum theory.
-So, Eq.~(\ref{shro-eq2-approx}) indicates a quantum evolution of the state $\Psi(\nu, \mathsf{q}_{\mathbf{k}}, \phi)$, which depends on the $\mathbf{k}$th mode of the test field $\varphi$ and the quantum geometry encoded in $\nu$.
+In deriving Eq.~\eqref{shro-eq2-approx}, we have used a test field approximation, by disregarding the backreaction of the matter on the background homogeneous geometry, so that, the term $\hat{H}_{\tau,\mathbf{k}}$ can be seen as the Hamiltonian of a small perturbation added to the geometrical sector $\hat{H}_{o}^{2}$.
+It should be noted that, in the present formalism, $\phi$ is well-suited to be considered an emergent time in quantum theory.
+So, Eq. \eqref{shro-eq2-approx} indicates a quantum evolution of the state $\Psi(\nu,\mathsf{q}_{\mathbf{k}},\phi)$ with respect to the internal physical time $\phi$, which depends on the $\mathbf{k}$'th mode of the test field $\varphi$, and the quantum geometry encoded in $\nu$.